Health-Care Administration — B.S. (Online)

 In addition to Loma Linda University and School of Allied Health Professions admissions requirements, applicants must also demonstrate the following qualifications:

-- Minimum of 96-quarter units academic credit (students transferring from a community college may transfer a maximum of 105 quarter units; all other credits must come from a senior college)
+- Minimum of 96-quarter units (64 semester units) academic credit—students transferring from a community college may transfer a maximum of 105 quarter units (70 semester units); all other credits must come from a senior college

 - Minimum 2.5 G.P.A. for all freshman and sophomore course work from accredited educational institutions